 - Were incurred during the period that begins on March 1, 2020, and ends on December 30, 2020.

-- If you have already received CARES Act funding, you may not use Somos Uno funding to support losses or expenses already covered by March 23rd CARES Act legislation.
+- If you have already received CARES Act funding, you are eligible to apply however you can not use Somos Uno funding to support losses or expenses already covered by March 23rd CARES Act legislation that you already received.

 - Specifically, eligible expenses include public health expenses, payroll expenses, expenses of actions to facilitate compliance with COVID-19-related public health measures (e.g., facility costs), expenses associated with the provision of economic support (e.g., unemployment insurance costs), and any other COVID-19-related expenses reasonably necessary to the function of government that satisfies the eligibility.